745764716/hellowworld/asd.md

 Q1: I think this is an explicit assumption on the prior distribution, which contradicts $\spadesuit$ ( how can we obtain a tractable estimate for $\Phi (k)$ without presuming any particular prior distribution of $\hat{p}_{\boldsymbol{\theta}}\left(\mathbf{z}|k \right)$ )

 A1: Thank you for your concern.
-We argue that the use of exponential family of distribution doe not contradict to $\spadesuit$ since our method answers $\spadesuit$ by designing an importance sampling-based estimator of $\Phi (k)$.
-The estimator itself does not rely on any prior knowledge on data distribution and therefore can be ideally applied to any forms of density functions $g_{\boldsymbol{\theta}}(\mathbf{z}, k)$.
+We argue that the use of the exponential family of distribution does not contradict to $\spadesuit$ since our method answers $\spadesuit$ by designing an importance sampling-based estimator of $\Phi (k)$.
+The estimator itself does not rely on any prior knowledge of data distribution and therefore can be ideally applied to any forms of density functions $g_{\boldsymbol{\theta}}(\mathbf{z}, k)$.

 #### Reviewer WvTp